 - Diagnostic testing

 Urgent care facilities typically have the same staff as primary care: licensed general practitioners, nurses, and supporting teams, all there to help you in the same ways.
 However, the main aspect where urgent care differs (and excels) is its flexibility.
 And of course the ability to attend to patients much more quickly than at a doctor’s office.
 Patients can stop by an urgent care clinic at a moment’s notice – appointments are never necessary, unlike most primary care clinics.
 Urgent care walk-in clinics purposefully have extended hours of operation and – some urgent care clinics are even open 24/7 – making them both highly accessible and ultra-convenient whenever a medical issue arises.

 Is Urgent Care More Expensive Than Primary Care?

 While time is usually the most significant factor in determining whether to go to urgent care or primary care, for others, the cost can be an intimidating circumstance that makes one shy away from one of the other.
 Primary care physicians have a reputation for being more affordable due to their ties with insurance providers and healthcare networks.
 However, many urgent care facilities accept insurance and offer competitive rates for those without coverage.
-UrgentMED accepts a wide network of different insurance policies and guarantees affordable rates for individuals or families that are currently uninsured.
+UrgentMED accepts a wide network of different insurance policies.
+And it guarantees affordable rates for individuals or families that are currently uninsured.

 All in all, no, urgent care clinics cannot replace your primary care providers because while they are ideal more immediate medical concerns, primary care is best when medical issues are recurrent and require well-established relations for proper diagnosis and remediation.